brillout/vite-plugin-server-entry/readme.md

 ## What it does

 > [!NOTE]
-> This section is meant for library authors.
-As a user, you don't need to read this.
-If you have a problem, read [Manual import](#Manual-import) instead or reach out to maintainers.
+> You usually don't need to read this.
+If you have a problem, reading [Manual import](#Manual-import) is usually enough.

 `@brillout/vite-plugin-server-entry` does two things:
  - Generates a "server entry" file at `dist/server/entry.js`.